 This blog is written by Lee Gale Gruen to help retirees, those soon to retire, baby boomers, and seniors reinvent themselves in this new stage of their lives called retirement.
 Her blog, public lecture, and new self-help book on senior reinvention are titled: Reinventing Yourself in Your Retirement Years: Find Joy Excitement, and Purpose After You Retire.
 Her memoir is: Adventures with Dad: A Father and Daughter’s Journey Through a Senior Acting Class.
 Book descriptions follow her blog below.
 Both books are available at Amazon.com by clicking here and here.
 Her website is: LeeGaleGruen.com

 Now, on to my blog:

-Please forward my blog to anyone who might be interested and post it on your Facebook, Twitter and other social media.
+Please forward my blog in its entirety to anyone who might be interested, and post it on your Facebook, Twitter and other social media accounts.
 To reprint any material, contact me for permission at: email@example.com.
 If you want to be automatically notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blog posts, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.
 To opt out of receiving this blog, contact me at the aforementioned email address, let me know, and I’ll remove you from the list.